 I had a baby girl in September last year.
 In November, my husband started a new job, and in December, we moved to a new town.
 Life in Germany has not been easy for me ever since I moved here in 2012.
 Not being able to find a job really crushed me and brought me to a dark place.
 But it also brought me to a place of enlightenment: I started meditating regularly, doing yoga, and journaling.
 All of this helped me find my passion: writing.
 But after believing I had found my path and the reason for all my struggles, I’m now facing a new struggle: trying to make it as a writer.

 When I wrote my novel, everything was easy.
 I finished my first draft in three months and found a great writing community on Scribophile.
-I got positive feedback on my writing, which really motivated me to keep going.
-I believed that my novel would be published relatively quickly and that this would be my new career.
+I got positive feedback on my writing, which really motivated me to keep going and I believed that my novel would be published relatively quickly.
+Writing would be my new career.

 Fast forward two years later and I’m finally facing reality.
 I now know that it can take years (and multiple books) to actually get an agent and a book deal and that the real work begins once you’re published.
 This is not a sprint but a marathon, and if I really want to make it as an author, I have to invest time and have a lot of patience.
 I’m 41, and starting over at this age is really hard for me.
 That’s why self-care is so important for me right now.